yikim01/imdb2/README.md

 ... and visit the home page.
 You will need to work your way through the controllers and models to make sure you get rid of the errors.

 **The team that wins will be able to click through every page of the application until all error messages are resolved.
-Your application will look like this:**
+Your application will look like this (except now there are more links... :):**

 <p align="center">
 <img src="http://i.imgur.com/Fqun13q.png"